 On August 30, 2018, a jury convicted Stamatios Kousisis and Alpha Painting & Construction Co., Inc. ("Alpha") of, among other things, one count of conspiracy to commit wire fraud, in violation of 18 U.S.C. § 1349, and three counts of wire fraud, in violation of 18 U.S.C. § 1343.
 Kousisis and Alpha appeal the District Court's (1) denial of their motion for judgment of acquittal, (2) jury instructions, and (3) loss calculations at sentencing.
-In addition, Alpha appeals the District Court's forfeiture order.
 We will affirm the convictions.
-Given the complex nature of the fraud in this case, we commend the District Court for its attempt to determine the amount of loss for sentencing purposes, as well as the amount to be forfeited.
-However, we must vacate the loss calculation and the forfeiture order and remand for further proceedings consistent with this opinion.
+Given the complex nature of the fraud in this case, we commend the District Court for its attempt to determine the amount of loss for sentencing purposes.
+However, we must vacate the loss calculation and remand for further proceedings consistent with this opinion.